 Perhaps Mansfield does a bit of a bait and switch when it comes to the anagnorisis (which is more of a plot revelation than a deeper understanding of Bertha’s own self).
 We might expect that by the end of this story Bertha will have come to understand her attraction to Pearl as sexual.
 The reader can clearly see this situation for what it is, yet Bertha cannot.

 But no. She has no such self-revelation.
 Her self-revelation is cut-off short.
 Instead, her revelation is that her husband is in love with her friend (to whom she is also attracted).
 I put that very deliberately in parentheses.

 This is especially bad timing for Bertha, whose sexual attraction for Pearl has prompted — for the first time ever — a sexual attraction for her own husband.

 While a plot-driven story would offer the satisfaction of narrative closure — a definite ending — nothing is finally resolved in “Bliss”.
 Not overtly, anyhow.
 We have to read the symbols.

-Bertha is feeling crestfallen.
-But Mansfield ends with the pear tree, the story’s central image.
+Certainly, Bertha is shattered and crestfallen.
+But Mansfield ends not with Bertha but with the pear tree, the story’s central image.
 The pear tree hasn’t changed at all, juxtaposing with Bertha’s extreme change in emotional valence.